rcw-2/python-digikamdb/docs/intro.rst

 * connect to the database via a :class:`~digikamdb.conn.Digikam` object,
 * create a tag **my tag** if it does not exist yet,
 * add this tag to image :file:`/path/to/my/image.jpg`,
-* change some properties of :file:`/path/to/my/image.jpg` and
+* change some properties of :file:`/path/to/my/image.jpg`,
+* commit these changes to the database and
 * print file name and complete path of the image with id **42**.

 .. code-block:: python